 As surprising as it might sound, you can find a group of exotic birds in the heart of Vegas.
 Flamingo’s outdoor Wildlife Habitat at the Flamingo Casino and Hotel allows visitors to get up close and personal with pink flamingos, koi fish, exotic ducks, and much more.
 Even though the habitat is located in the heart of the city you’ll feel like stepping in an oasis that’s located miles away.

 The Vegas buffets are ideally suited to solo travelers.
 There are quite literally hundreds of tables at some of the biggest buffets like the Bacchanal Buffet in Caesars Palace.
 It’s also a great way to save money on food.
 Dinner buffets tend to cost more than lunch buffets and lunch buffets cost more than breakfast buffets.
 However, it’s possible to sneak in towards the end of the lunch buffet, pay the lunch buffet price and get the wealth of dinner options shortly after lunch service ends.

 Take a walking tour

-If you’re not comfortable walking around on your own, you can always take a walking tour.
-It’s a great way to learn about the city while connecting with some other solo travelers along the way.
+If you want to experience some of the things to do in Vegas alone but you’re not comfortable walking around on your own, you can always take a walking tour.
+It’s a great way to learn about the city while connecting with some other people who travel solo in Vegas along the way.
 If you’re looking for some suggestions about walking tours, check out this Neon Twilight Walking Tour or this Freemont Walking Tour.

 And if you don’t mind walking and are an outdoorsy person, Vegas has some amazing treks located only a short ride away.
 If you ask me, hitting the outdoors is one of the best things you can do in Vegas alone.